sercankulcu/sercankulcu.github.io/_pencils/2026-06-20-brazil-pencil-supply-chain.md

 The wood does not travel directly from tree to finished pencil.
 Faber-Castell operates forestry and wood-processing activities in Prata before the material reaches São Carlos for pencil production.
 This separation is useful for understanding modern pencil manufacture: the factory that paints and finishes the pencil may not be the place where its wood began its industrial life.

 Faber-Castell also presents the Brazilian forests as part of a broader environmental strategy.
 The company states that millions of pine trees are managed there, that new seedlings are planted each year, and that part of the managed area is left untouched as habitat for native wildlife.
 Its global wood-cased pencil production uses certified wood under FSC or PEFC systems.

+## What "Made in Brazil" Tells a Collector

 For collectors, this gives a modern Brazilian-made pencil more context than a country stamp alone.
 “Made in Brazil” can indicate participation in a vertically organized supply chain involving forestry, wood processing, pencil manufacture, packaging, and export.
 That is a different historical story from nineteenth-century German factories that bought wood through external suppliers.